dapphub/dapple/README.md

 The following keys may also be defined:

+`source_dir`: By default, Dapple will process all source files in the project's root directory and its descendants.
+It will also interpret imports relative to the project's root directory during the build process.
+This setting overrides this behavior and allows you to specify a subfolder of the project to use instead.

 `ignore`: A list of filenames to ignore.
 [Globbing](https://en.wikipedia.org/wiki/Glob_%28programming%29) is supported.

 `preprocessor_vars`: Variables to pass in for your preprocessor or templating engine to use in its rendering context.
 Dapple uses [cogapp](http://pypi.python.org/pypi/cogapp) by default.